CaremOstor/WazuhLab/README.md

 For client OS I tested it on Windows Server 2019, Debian 13, OpenSUSE Leap 16 (raw agent installation).

-Raw agent installation chosen insted of docker because Wazuh Agent has issues with OS definition and naming (and also it's easier to manage raw installation).
+Raw agent installation chosen instead of docker because Wazuh Agent has issues with OS definition and naming (and also it's easier to manage raw installation).

 ## Requirements & General steps
 Minimal hardware requirements for Wazuh Server: